 Acetylcholine is one of the body’s most important neurotransmitters.
-What is acetylcholine?
-You can’t see it, you can’t measure it, but it is critical for your health.
+You can’t see it, you can’t measure it, but acetylcholine is critical to your health.

 Your muscles use acetylcholine, too (the peripheral nervous system).
 Low acetylcholine levels can result in weakness and fatigue.